 Terms, used but not defined in the General Terms and Conditions, shall have the meaning as specified in the relevant Final Terms.

-"Business Day" means in connection with any payment procedure a day on which foreign exchange markets settle payments in the Settlement
+"Business Day" means in connection with any payment procedure (i) a day on which SIX SIS AG, DTC, Clearstream Luxembourg and Euroclear are open for business, and (ii) foreign exchange markets settle payments in the Settlement Currency.

-Currency.